CARS-UChicago/jpegHDF5/README.md

     cmake ..
     make
 ```
-There is also a `build_linux` script in the top-level directory.
+There is also an example `build_linux` script in the top-level directory.
 It does the above
-steps (except mkdir build) and passes flags to cmake to define the locations of the hdf5
+steps (except ``mkdir build``) and passes flags to cmake to define the locations of the hdf5
 and jpeg libraries on your system.
-You will
+In the example script ``libjpeg.so`` and ``libhdf5.so`` from
+the anaconda3 distribution are used, because the system versions in /usr/lib64 were not
+current enough.
+You will need to edit this file for your site if you chose to use it.

-This generates the library/plugin files required above in the ``build``
+This generates the library and plugin files required above in the ``build``
 directory.

 Acknowledgments